apache/spark/python/docs/source/user_guide/pandas_on_spark/options.rst

                                                'compute.ordered_head' is set to True, pandas-on-
-                                               Spark performs natural ordering beforehand, but it will cause a performance overhead. compute.check_identical_indices True           'compute.check_identical_indices' sets whether or not to operate dot with identical indexes checking.
-If 'compute.check_identical_indices' is set to True,
+                                               Spark performs natural ordering beforehand, but it will cause a performance overhead. compute.eager_check             True           'compute.eager_check' sets whether or not to launch some Spark jobs just for the sake of validation.
+If 'compute.eager_check' is set to True, pandas-on-Spark
-                                               pandas-on-Spark performs identical indexes checking
-                                               beforehand, but it will cause a performance overhead.
+                                               performs the validation beforehand, but it will cause a performance overhead.
+Otherwise, pandas-on-Spark
-                                               Otherwise, pandas-on-Spark just proceeds and performs
-                                               by ignoring mismatches with NaN permissively. compute.isin_limit              80             'compute.isin_limit' sets the limit for filtering by 'Column.isin(list)'.
+                                               skip the validation and will be slightly different from pandas compute.isin_limit              80             'compute.isin_limit' sets the limit for filtering by 'Column.isin(list)'.
 If the length of the ‘list’ is above the limit, broadcast join is used instead for